FAQ for Practicums and Internships

 How long should the intermediate and final reports be?
 How should reports be organized?

-You will do three intermediate reports during the semester with due dates established by the practicum/internship coordinator.
+You will do one or more intermediate reports and one final report during the semester with due dates established by the practicum/internship coordinator.
 Each intermediate report consists of two separate portions:

 - The first portion of your intermediate report should provide a brief description of the progress you have made in attaining the goals/milestones that were established for your practicum/internship.
 This descriptive part of the report should be 300 words in length.
 Graphs, diagrams, and the like may be included for clarity, but they don't add to the word count.
 Double space for readability.
 The format used should be paragraph form.
 Do not simply list activities item by item or day by day.
 The description should be free of misspellings and grammatical errors.
 Refer to co-workers formally, such as Mr. Smith or Ms. Jones; include their job titles and relationship to you in their first reference.
 The description should describe your work activities succinctly and clearly and describe how those activities have kept you on schedule with the milestones and checkpoints that were established in your original proposal.
 If you have not kept on schedule, explain how your project is being re-structured to accommodate that.

-- In the second portion you will address, in essay form, a question related to one of the more general learning objectives (e, g, or h) that your practicum/internship experience is intended to foster.
+- In the second portion you will address, in essay form, a question related to one of the more general learning outcomes that your practicum/internship experience is intended to foster.
 This second portion of the report should be at least 1200 words in length -- the particular question to write on will be given to you by the practicum/internship coordinator.

-- For final reports the objective is to summarize the overall experience, including the work you accomplished and your assessment of it.
+- For final reports the goal is to summarize the overall experience, including the work you accomplished and your assessment of it.
 What did you learn?
 For a practicum, did you complete the project as specified?
 If not, why not?
 Were there any additional features that were not included in the original proposal?
 What is your assessment of the value of the internship/practicum?
 Which Computer Science or related courses were most helpful to you in doing the work?
 Are there computer courses that you believe would be valuable but are not offered now?
 The minimum length of the final report is 1,500 words.
+It will be coordinated with your mandatory oral presentation.

 When are reports due?